Are you suffering from hot flashes, weight gain, depression, or other symptoms of low estrogen?

-When women hit menopause they often suffer from very specific conditions such as hot flashes, depression, weight gain, brain fog and low energy (7).
+When women hit menopause they often suffer from very specific conditions such as hot flashes, depression, weight gain, brain fog, and low energy (7).

-You probably intuitively realize that these symptoms are the result of hormonal change which occurs in the body, and you would be right to think so.
+You probably intuitively realize that these symptoms are the result of the hormonal change which occurs in the body, and you would be right to think so.

 Menopause is the result of ovarian failure (the main place that estradiol is produced) which brings estradiol down from “normal” levels to almost near zero levels.

-Imagine spending your entire life as a menstruating woman, with all of your cells recognizing and used to normal estrogen receptor activity, when all of a sudden it basically drops to zero levels.
+Imagine spending your entire life as a menstruating woman, with all of your cells recognizing and used to normal estrogen receptor activity when all of a sudden it basically drops to zero levels.

-You can imagine how your body reacts to such a situation and this is one of the reasons that women have a very tough time the menopause transition!
+You can imagine how your body reacts to such a situation and this is one of the reasons that women have a very tough time during the menopause transition!